 Those fun activities you’ve planned in the office CAN go on… with a few tweaks.
 This is a great way to demonstrate how life goes on; COVID-19 is temporary and will pass.
 Having some fun is important as employee’s anxieties around the situation begin to escalate and staying cooped up with limited adventures out of the home won’t help.
 Sure, some activities might not work remotely – your corporate sports might be off the table for the moment – but there are many activities, employee engagement initiatives and corporate social responsibility efforts that can happen remotely.

-Earth Hour is coming up, and I’m pretty sure your office lights will already be turned off at that time.
-Why no encourage your crew to share pictures (via all those communication channels!) of how they do Earth Hour.
-Virtual drinks are another option; have a “pub chat” on a Friday after 4 and send the invite out for anyone to join virtually.
+Check out your list of employee engagement activities and events that you can tweak to hold remotely.
+Virtual drinks are another option; have a “pub chat” on a Friday after 4pm and send the invite out for anyone to join virtually.
 The key to this being successful is everyone joining in virtually, not one remote worker tuning into a room of people having a chat.
 Perhaps virtual games or open-up to Q & A with members of the leadership to get participation.

 5. Be Safe!

 Workplace Health and Safety doesn’t stop when everyone stops coming into the office.
 We all want our workforce to be happy, productive and safe.
 Try creating a checklist, just like your WHS Inspection reports on-site, for employees to check off as they begin their set up.
 Make sure to include the basics, like ergonomics and hazards.